aanastasiou/citehound/doc/source/working_with_mesh.rst

   across descriptors and specialise their meaning further.

-bibInsight Schema
+Citehound Schema
 -----------------

-bibInsight represents each descriptor via an :code:`AssociableMeSHTerm` entity.
+Citehound represents each descriptor via an :code:`AssociableMeSHTerm` entity.
 This entity has the fields mentioned in the `Extracted Data Items`_ section and a series of relationships as follows:

 * :code:`SPECIALISATION_OF`, to represent the fundamental hierarchy